 If you bake my Earl Grey Scones, I'll promise you'll get:

-- Buttery and flaky scones;
+- Buttery and flaky scones as good as my blackberry scones;

-- Delicious and simple flavor variations for you to try (trust me: you'll want to bake them again!)
+- Delicious and simple flavor variations for you to try (trust me: you'll want to bake them again!).

 📝Ingredients and substitutions